-Criminal History Check
+19.6 Criminal History Check

 During field placements students may have access to service users' personal files or records.
-Some agencies, including Centrelink, Department of Communities, Child Safety and Disability Services, and Corrective Services require students to provide details of any criminal offences and will request permission for a security check to be undertaken and completed prior to the commencement of placement.
+Some agencies, including Anglicare, Uniting Care and Corrective Services require students to provide details of any criminal offences and will request permission for a security check to be undertaken and completed prior to the commencement of placement.

-Field Placements with Queensland Health
+19.7 Placements with Queensland Health

-Students who undertake a placement with Queensland Department of Health will be required to review orientation information on the department's web site at http://publications.qld.gov.au/dataset/student-deed-documentation and provide confirmation to the School that they have read the information.
+Students who undertake a placement with Queensland Department of Health will be required to review orientation information on the department's website at http://publications.qld.gov.au/dataset/student-deed-documentation and provide confirmation to the School that they have read the information.
 Queensland Health also has a requirement that a student will have been vaccinated against Hepatitis B. Note that Master of Counselling placements with Queensland Health are rare.

-Competency in Practice
+19.8 Competency in Practice